 THE HAMMER

-In your letter this week, ask them if they enjoyed the Hammer.
-It’s a whole different level of camping than most have been exposed to!
+Your words matter.
+Letters from home are fuel for the fight—they lift spirits, inspire grit, and remind your Trainee they are never alone.
+A few kind words from you can make all the difference.
 Also, be sure to ask them if they have made any new friends while they have been in Basic Training.
-I can’t wait for them to tell you about all the fun they had with the Gas Chamber!
+I can’t wait for them to tell you about all the fun they had with the Gas Chamber and the Hammer.

 Remember, Sandboxx letters arrive the next day with return stationery, a pre-addressed envelope, the return postage paid, photos, and an option to add a gift card.
 But if you don’t have the time to write as often as you’d like, consider selecting the Daily Drive as a letter add-on, this way your recruit will receive daily mail to encourage them throughout their journey.